Compassion Focussed, Trauma-Informed Clinical Psychologist Gladesville

 Mind Heart Body

-Body diversity and body respect are important values at the clinic, allowing you to explore your thoughts and feelings in a safe place.
+Body diversity and body respect are also important values at Kokoro Psychology.

-As a trauma-informed and compassion-focussed psychologist, I am here to support you as you heal and thrive.
-I understand the impact that trauma can have on your life, and I am committed to supporting you on your journey.
+As a trauma-informed and compassion-focussed psychologist, I am here to support you as you process, move through, heal and thrive.
+I acknowledge that we all experience difficulties in our lives.

 Whether you’re seeking therapy for body image struggles, disordered eating, anxiety, grief or loss, my goal is to help you achieve a sense of completeness and wholeness in your life.